sefirosweb/minecraftHawkEye/README.md

 This module is based on bot of <a href="https://github.com/PrismarineJS/mineflayer" target="_blank">mineflayer</a> repository

-This calculate the trajectory of arrow / snowballs... to ensure which is the best angle to hit
+This calculate the trajectory of arrow / snowballs... to ensure which is the best angle to hit,

+They can hit from 120 blocks away!

 Install:
 - Install nodejs >= 14 from nodejs.org